Dallas Misdemeanor Lawyers

 Theft can be a misdemeanor depending on how valuable the stolen items were, and depending on how it was stolen.
 For example, if the item or items that were stolen were valued less than $100, it will be a Class C misdemeanor.
 If the value was $100 to $750, it will be a Class B misdemeanor.

 However, even if the value is below $100, it will be considered a Class B misdemeanor if the individual has any prior theft convictions.
 If the value was between $750 and $2,500, it will be a Class A misdemeanor.
-If the value of the items stolen were greater than $2,500, or depending on the specifics of the stolen item (if it was stolen from a gravesite or if it was a firearm), the crime will be upgraded to a state jail felony or higher.
+If the value of the items stolen is greater than $2,500 or other aggravating factors are involved, the crime will be upgraded to a state jail felony or higher.

 Misdemeanor Drug Charges